econia-labs/econia/doc/doc-site/docs/off-chain/dss/data-service-stack.md

 ### Verifying the DSS

-Verify that the database is accessible by navigating your browser to `http://0.0.0.0:3001`, and check that individual tables are visible/contain data by navigating to:
+Verify that the database is accessible by navigating your browser to `http://0.0.0.0:3001`.

+Once the processor has parsed all transactions up until the chain tip, then check that individual tables are visible/contain data by navigating to:

 - `http://0.0.0.0:3001/market_registration_events`
 - `http://0.0.0.0:3001/cancel_order_events`